 c.
 One-page bibliography, single-spaced with a return space between each entry with one-inch margins and twelve-point type.

 5. Ensure the receipt of three original letters of recommendation in English, including one letter from the applicant's chair and two letters from referees not affiliated with KU.
+Department chair letters for pre-tenure faculty must indicate that the faculty member is making adequate progress towards tenure.
 Applicants with joint appointments must ask both of their department chairs to submit letters confirming they can take the research semester, if awarded (only one needs to be a full recommendation).
 Two letters from reviewers outside KU are still required in such cases.